roguehistory/DIGH-HIST3812/content/en/week/two/instructions.md

 3. Understand what this course is about
 4. Start thinking about your goals for this course

 This week is about reading the syllabus and understanding what is expected of you in this course.
-Get Hypothesis, Discord, and Obsidian set up; introduce yourself to the class in the `general` channel in Discord.
-Take your time, read through the instructions, and ask for help of your peers or send me a note. **You are encouraged to collaborate throughout in this course; just acknowledge help you receive from others**.
+Get Hypothesis, Discord, and Obsidian set up; introduce yourself to the class in Discord's `general` channel.
+Take your time, read through the instructions, and ask for help from your peers or send me a note. **You are encouraged to collaborate throughout this course; just acknowledge the help you receive from others**.

 ### Listen